decred/politeiagui/README.md

 [![Build Status](https://travis-ci.org/decred/politeiagui.svg?branch=master)](https://travis-ci.org/decred/politeiagui)

-Politeiagui is the web frontenD utilized for [Politiea](https://github.com/decred/politeia).
-Currently, there are two different systems built on top of Politeia and Politeiagui:
+Politeiagui is the web frontend used for [Politiea](https://github.com/decred/politeia).
+Currently, there are two different systems built on top of Politeia and both uses Politeiagui as the web client.
+They are:
 - Decred's [proposal system](https://proposals.decred.org/).
 - Decred's [contractor management system](https://cms.decred.org/).